NinjaNed/Search-Mal-By-Categories/README.md

 But I hope the lists can help the you out.

-List Updated as of Jan 27th 2021
+List Updated as of Aug 13th 2023